mbabynames search ✿

 Addison Elizabeth

-Put "noble and strong" next to "pledged to God" and you get a name that feels considered.
+Put "son of Adam" next to "pledged to God" and you get a name that feels considered.
 Addison Elizabeth works on paper and out loud.
 Addison ends on a nasal sound.
 Elizabeth's opening E avoids any muddiness.

 Addison ends with a soft nasal -n.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a different consonant avoid blurring the two names together.

 Addison Rose